totzstangolo/numsim-4/README.md

 ### In working directory:
     scons -c && scons --config=force

-Produces build directory.
+Stay in working directory.
 Open another terminal from the terminal in use, execute in the first terminal:

     ./runSolid